The 2.5 year Bachelor of Science in Nursing

 - Obtain a BSN quickly using our ECPI University 2.5 year formula.

 Not looking to spend four years in college?
 Then take a look at ECPI University.
-Through our accelerated, year-round program, you can earn your Bachelor of Science in Nursing in just 2.5 years!
+Through our accelerated, year-round program, you could earn your Bachelor of Science in Nursing in as little as 2.5 years!

 80 semester credit hours

 Course ID Course Name Credits HCA400 Healthcare Information Systems 3 HLT101 Nutrition 3 NUR219 Dosage Calculations for Professional Nurse 1 NUR221 Pathophysiology 3 NUR303 Essentials of Nursing Practice 3 NUR305 Concepts of Nursing I 2 NUR307 Concepts of Nursing II 3 NUR309 Concepts of Nursing III 3 NUR310 Pharmacology 3 NUR325 Health Assessment Across the Life Span 4 NUR347 Mental Health Nursing 4 NUR400 Nursing Research 3 NUR356 Medical Surgical Nursing I 5 NUR357 Medical Surgical Nursing II 5 NUR359 Community Nursing 5 NUR424 Maternal/Newborn Nursing 4 NUR426 Parent/Child Nursing 4 NUR457 Nursing Care of the Older Adult 4 NUR458 Acute Care Nursing 5 NUR470 Professional Leadership 3 NUR475 Transition to Practice I 4 NUR476 Transition to Practice II 3 NUR480 Senior Seminar 3 Credit Hour(s) Total 80